thehandsomezebra/cf-bluegreen-resource/README.md

 ----

 ### Planned later improvements:

-- Currently this works for just cf6.
-Plans to make this work universally with 6 & 7 coming soon.
 - Plans to add `manifest_vars` for map of variables to pass to manifest.
 - Plans to add `manifest_vars_files` for file with variables to pass to manifest.
 ```yml